learn-co-curriculum/python-dictionaries-lab/README.md

 ### Summary

-In this section we saw how to retrieve and alter data in a dictionary.
-We saw how we can retrieve a collection of information about a dictionary, like a list of it's keys and values, and we saw how to work with a list of dictionaries.
+In this section we saw how to retrieve and re-assign data in a dictionary.
+We saw how we can retrieve a collection of information from a dictionary, like a list of it's keys and values, and we saw how we can work with a list of dictionaries.